 10th Grade Entry and Academics

-10th grade is also a sensible entry point at boarding schools which offer the IB or International Baccalaureate programme.
-The IB programme has many programme specific features which are best started at least by10th grade.
+10th grade is also a sensible entry point at boarding schools that offer the IB or International Baccalaureate programme.
+The IB programme has many program-specific features which are best started at least by10th grade.

 Another thing to consider is sports.
-If you aspire to playing sports at the varsity level, you will want to enter at least in 10th grade, possibly even earlier.
-Experience, training, conditioning and ability combine to create a successful varsity team member.
+If you aspire to play sports at the varsity level, you will want to enter at least in 10th grade, possibly even earlier.
+Experience, training, conditioning, and ability combine to create a successful varsity team member.
 Most prep schools offer 10-15 varsity level sports including less common sports such as crew, golf, tennis and water polo.
-Boarding schools usually have purpose built athletic facilities including natatoria, gymnasia, hockey rinks, equestrian facilities, golf course, tennis courts, squash courts and more.
+Boarding schools usually have purpose-built athletic facilities including natatoria, gymnasia, hockey rinks, equestrian facilities, golf course, tennis courts, squash courts and more.
 Check out The Lawrenceville School's athletic facilities to get an idea of the sort of thing the top schools offer.

 9th Grade Admissions

 Most prep schools take in a much smaller number of students in 9th grade than they do in 10th grade.
 There are several reasons for this.
 One of them is the cost of boarding school.
 That is certainly a factor for many families.
 Paying for four years of private residential school is simply more expensive than three years.
 Consequently, most families will wait until 10th grade to send their children to boarding school.